How do I join the UCSD triathlon team?

 What do I get as a team member?

-As a member in good standing (you’ve paid dues), you receive a team t-shirt, access to the sports club’s athletic trainers, and access to our team workouts.
-Additionally, you are entitled to the numerous sponsorship deals that the team has negotiated with various companies.
-Typically, members receive around $700 in various subsidies and sponsorship discounts throughout the year so the cost of dues is quite worth it.
+As a member in good standing (you’ve paid dues), you receive a team uniform, access to our workouts, coaches, and athletic trainers, and reimbursement for most of the races you do with UCSD Triathlon.
+Additionally, you are entitled to the numerous sponsorship deals that the team has negotiated with various companies (see the list of our sponsors).

 Can I still join the team if I don’t have a bike?